gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, if the 'client_cred' parameter is present, the CBOR map specified as payload of the Joining Request MUST also include the following parameters.
 -->
-* 'cnonce' contains a dedicated 8-byte nonce N_C generated by the Client.
+* 'cnonce' contains a dedicated 8-byte nonce N_C generated by the joining node.

 * The signature encoded in the 'client_cred_verify' parameter is computed by the joining node by using the same private key and countersignature algorithm it intends to use for signing messages in the OSCORE group.
-Moreover, N_S is defined as defined in {{sssec-challenge-value}}.
+Moreover, N_S is as defined in {{sssec-challenge-value}}.

 ### Value of the N\_S Challenge {#sssec-challenge-value}